captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
--- Junior?!
+—Junior?!
 Junior who?!
 Been gone 13 days now, he can’t even pick up a damn phone?!

 ---

 ## LULU:
-Yeah, he’s a little upset by, like, things -- but anyway I was thinking, I’d go out there now to visit with him?
+Yeah, he’s a little upset by, like, things—but anyway I was thinking, I’d go out there now to visit with him?

 ---